Mark Andrew: Career

 Andrew quadrupled funding for childcare support services while in office.
 He supported better wages for child care providers as a method for attracting well trained individuals.

 Andrew supported a resolution to allow reproductive health services and training at the Hennepin County Medical Center.
 He also supported a successful initiative to provide funding for family planning services for lower-income women.
 He led an effort in 1994 to provide health benefits for domestic partners of Hennepin County employees.
 A resolution to provide benefits was passed but was later struck down judicially.

 In 1987, Andrew supported the building of a downtown trash incinerator, drawing protests from environmentalists.

 Andrew was elected to chair of the Hennepin County Board of Commissioners in 1992 and served until 1995.
-He served as chair of the Minnesota Democratic-Farmer-Labor party from 1995 to 1997.
+He served as state chair of the Minnesota Democratic-Farmer-Labor party from 1995 to 1997, replacing Rick Stafford, who resigned due to health issues.

 Mark Andrew was alleged to have been investigated by federal authorities regarding his role in a 2002 corruption and bribery incident.
 Andrew was never indicted and the US Attorney's office refused to confirm Andrew was a target of investigation.

 Andrew founded GreenMark, an environmental marketing firm, in 2007.
 The company has advised the Minnesota Twins on environmental issues related to their stadium.
 Andrew assisted Target Field, the Twins stadium located in Minneapolis, in obtaining the highest LEED rating of any ballpark in America as well as forging a partnership with Pentair to install a rainwater recycling system.
 In July 2013, Andrew said that a public vote on municipalization of utilities would be "reckless."
 Andrew's corporate website lists Xcel Energy as a client.